bjarneo/instantly/README.md

         console.log(event);
     }, // Optional.
 Extend when you open a connection to SSE.
     close: function() {
-        console.log("closed");
+        console.log('closed');
     }, // Optional.
 Extend when a connection to SSE is closed.
 (Usually when an error occur)
-    injectEventSourceNode: require("eventsource") // Optional.
+    injectEventSourceNode: require('eventsource'), // Optional.
 If the module is being used in Node you're able to inject [eventsource-node](https://www.npmjs.com/package/eventsource)
 });

 // If you want to use default options
 // var es = new Instantly('http://your-sse-endpoint.codes/channel');

-// Listen to messages without any event set es.on("message", function newMessage(msg) {
+// Listen to messages without any event set es.on('message', function newMessage(msg) {
     console.log(msg.data);
 });

-// Listen to messages with an event set es.on("eventName", function newMessage(msg) {
+// Listen to messages with an event set es.on('eventName', function newMessage(msg) {
     console.log(msg.data);
 });